 La Thuile

 Back to Aosta Valley

-La Thuile combines an authentic old village and a modern slope-side complex accessing fabulous quiet slopes.
+La Thuile combines an authentic old village with a modern ski resort with fabulous slopes.

-It’s popular with Brits, partly because of the friendly locals and affordable prices but also because of the fantastic ski area with ski links across the French border to La Rosière with 150km of slopes on offer, served by 35 lifts.
+It’s popular among the Brits, partly because of the friendly people and affordable prices but also thanks to the fantastic ski area with a direct link across the French border to La Rosière with 150km of slopes, served by 36 lifts, with one single ski pass.

-Old La Thuile’s Roman remnants and mining history are still in evidence in the old resort over the river, or you can stay right by the slopes in a modern base at 1440m.
-There are uncrowded slopes and north-facing pistes to ensure the snow stays in prime conditions.
+The Roman ruins of ancient La Thuile and mining history are still visible in the old town over the river, and from the modern village, the slopes start at 1440 mt up to 2800 mt.
+There are uncrowded and north-facing pistes to ensure the snow remains in excellent conditions.

 La Thuile

-There have been lots of improvements over the summer to La Thuile’s international ski area, ahead of the 22-23 season.
+There have been lots of improvements done over the summer to La Thuile’s international ski area, in anticipation of the 2023/24 season.

-On the French side of the area, three live information panels have been installed at the arrival of the Roches Noires and Du Fort chairlifts, to make skier circulation around the slopes more fluid.
-The panels allow customers to choose which slopes to ski on, based on openings, closures and weather conditions which will be updated in real time.
+Also, on the French side of the area, at the arrival of the Roches Noires and Du Fort chairlifts, there are three information screens: these panels allow customers to choose which slopes to ski on, based on openings, closures and weather conditions which are updated in real time.

-In the near future there are plans to modernise the sector of the slopes between Les Suches and Chaz Dura.
-Two old triple chairlifts have been designated for the axe, with plans to replace them with a swish new gondola for the 24-25 season.
+In the near future, there are plans to modernise the sector between Les Suches and Chaz Dura.
+Two old triple chairlifts will be replaced by a new gondola by the end of 2025.

 La Thuile

-The departure station of the new gondola will be built at the top station of the DMC cable car up from La Thuile and reach the top of Monte Chaz Dura so in future the ascent will be made in enclosed cabins sheltered from any bad weather.
-A big plus of this will be year-round access for non-skiers too to a point that affords spectacular views of Mont Blanc and huge swathe of the Alps around.
+The departure station of the new gondola will be built in continuity with the top station of the DMC cable car up from La Thuile: in this way it will be possible to reach the top of Mount Chaz Dura remaining inside, and the ascent will be carried out in closed cabins sheltered from any bad weather.
+The year-round access for non-skiers will be a big advantage for the resort, because everyone will be able to enjoy the Mont Blanc viewpoint and the huge crown of the Alps all around.

+La Thuile